 Lemon juice is a natural way to brighten your skin tone.
 The citric acid in lemons can help lift color away from your skin.
 Rub the lemon on your tan before you start exfoliating.
 Freshly exfoliated skin is the last thing you want to put lemons on.
 You can also follow up a lemon juice brightening with a baking soda scrub.
 As a natural ingredient, lemon juice is safe to use on your face, too, but watch out for any open or dry skin.

 As a versatile cleaning agent and naturally abrasive compound, a homemade baking soda scrub might do the trick for your color.
 It’s mild and can be a great addition to another solution or scrub to help exfoliate your skin.

 (image from paleodojo.com)

-Using vinegar is along the same lines of using lemon juice to remove your color.
-The mild acidity in both lemon juice and vinegar could do the trick to lightening your tan.
+Using vinegar is along the same lines as using lemon juice to remove your color.
+The mild acidity in both lemon juice and vinegar could do the trick of lightening your tan.
 Like the lemon juice, apply this before you exfoliate after your hot soak.

 This is a weird one but it’s worth a shot.
-Toothpaste is mildly abrasive, which makes it a good choice for using it as an exfoliant.
-Whitening toothpastes also have very mild whitening agents that may help lighten up your skin.
+Toothpaste is mildly abrasive, which makes it a good choice for use as an exfoliant.
+Whitening toothpaste also has very mild whitening agents that may help lighten up your skin.